 - The Liver converts thyroid hormone thyroxine (T4) in its more active tri-iodothyronine form (T3).

 Thyroid hormones act as the body's thermostat, regulating the rate at which almost all biochemical reactions occur in the body.
-Insufficient conversion of T4 to T3 by the liver can lead to energy-depleting hypothyroidism, leading to chronic fatigue, weight gain, memory problems and a host of other problems.
+Insufficient conversion of T4 to T3 by the liver can lead to hypothyroidism which depletes energy, leading to chronic fatigue, weight gain, memory loss and a host of other problems.

 - Growth hormone (HGH) is produced by the pituitary gland located in our brain.

-This hormone causes the secretion of the peptic anabolic hormone IGF-1 (also called somatomedin C), an endocrine hormone produced by the liver, insulin analog, which remains in the body for only a few minutes, and plays a role. influence in virtually all muscle and bone systems, in the growth and repair of connective tissue, in the selective regulation of various aspects of metabolism, as well as helping to maintain normal brain function and heart health.
+This hormone causes the secretion of the peptic anabolic hormone IGF-1 (also called somatomedin C), an endocrine hormone produced by the liver, similar to insulin, which only stays in the body for a few minutes, and plays a role influence virtually all muscle systems, bones, connective tissue growth and repair, selectively regulate various aspects of metabolism, as well as help maintain normal brain function and heart health.

-Growth hormone (HGH) has a lipolytic (fat mobilization), hyper-glycemic and diabetogenic action, it stimulates chondrogenesis and osteogenesis via IGF, and it is antinatriuretic.
-A certain number of sportspeople and followers of bodybuilding quickly understood that growth hormone has metabolic effects on their performance gains: increased muscle mass, modification of energy fibers, increased power, anti-aging properties, sexual stimulation.
+Growth hormone (HGH) has a lipolytic (mobilization of fats), hyper-glycemic and diabetogenic action, it stimulates chondrogenesis and osteogenesis via IGF, and it is antinatriuretic.
+A number of athletes and bodybuilding enthusiasts quickly understood that growth hormone has metabolic effects on their performance gains: increased muscle mass, modification of energy fibers, increased power, anti-aging properties, sexual stimulation.

-HGH deficiency in adults leads to a phenotype of metabolic syndrome, namely increased adiposity, decreased muscle mass, metabolic disorders and increased vascular complications.
+HGH deficiency in adults results in a metabolic syndrome phenotype, namely increased adiposity, decreased muscle mass, metabolic disturbances, and increased vascular complications.

 - Anabolic steroids (AS) are effective in improving athletic performance.

-Since their use is often associated with an increase in the plasma activity of liver enzymes such as transaminase (AST), alanine aminotransferase (ALT), alkaline phosphatase (AP), lactate dehydrogenase (LDH) and gamma glutamyl transferase (GGT).
-These enzymes are present in hepatocytes in relatively high concentrations, and an increase in plasma levels of these enzymes reflect hepatocellular damage or at least increased permeability of the hepatocellular membrane.
+As their use is often associated with increased plasma activity of liver enzymes such as transaminase (AST), alanine aminotransferase (ALT), alkaline phosphatase (AP), lactate dehydrogenase (LDH) and gamma glutamyl transferase (GGT).
+These enzymes are present in hepatocytes in relatively high concentrations, and an increase in plasma levels of these enzymes reflects hepatocellular damage or at least increased permeability of the hepatocellular membrane.

 In bodybuilding, where usually high doses are used, after stopping the use of steroids, the Gonadotropin (HCG) is often given to stimulate testicular function.
 The effectiveness of this therapy is unknown.